HazAnwar/ProposApp/README.md

 This method extinguishes the need for hosting the web app online as the minified output of React is bundled into the Android application assets and served directly by the Android device's Chrome browser.

-Additionally, using a `JavaScript Interface` in Android, we're able to trigger native Android functions from the JavaScript code, such as network calls which will bypass any `CORS` issues demoed by this demo with the Tesla API which you are unable to call directly from a browser due to CORS or the screen wake features controlled by the web app.
+Additionally, using a `JavaScript Interface` in Android, we're able to trigger native Android functions from the JavaScript code, such as network calls which can bypass `CORS` issues demoed by this application with the Tesla API which you are unable to call directly from a browser due to `CORS` or the native screen wake features which can also controlled by the web app.

 The application is a bash-like terminal screen that automatically types in commands and gets commands output in a series of events (written with React/JavaScript) and eventually triggers a remote boot/trunk unlock via the unofficial Tesla API (written in Kotlin with the Volley library) which can be consealing a proposal message (or customised to anything else you may want)!